 Every coding project has an ideal team awaiting its creation.
 The problem is that every situation is unique.
 There are big software projects, small projects and everything in between.
 Likewise, there are offshore options and more expensive options, or small, medium and large coding teams.
 Who is going to make the right partner for your design?
 Watch our video to learn some of the insider challenges faced in making the right selection for complex software projects.

-Ben: I wasn’t exaggerating.
-Tell us in terms of the process.
+Ben (Alliance Software, Founder & CEO): Tell us in terms of the process.
 You’ve spoken with your finance manager and you’ve got her on board.
-You’re going to market, how are you going to do it?
+You’re going to market, how do you do it?
 How did you approach vendors, what were you looking for, what were the responses you got?
 Tell us about that buying process.

-Andy: The first thing was I recognized one of the failure points of our first attempt at this was taking a software developer’s word that he could do it.
-To be fair to them, neither of us were cognizant of the layers of complexity at that stage.
-If we learnt anything from that expensive prototyping exercise, it was a lot more complex than we had envisaged.
+Andy (Plexus, Managing Director): The first thing was that I recognised one of the failure points of our first attempt at this was taking a software developer’s word that he could do it.
+To be fair to them, neither of us were cognisant of the layers of complexity at that stage.
+If we learnt anything from that expensive prototyping exercise, it was that it was a lot more complex than we had envisaged.

 This time around we had a methodical vendor selection process.
 We got referrals from people we knew in the industry.
 I have a friend who is managing director, a peer of Ben’s company.
 I told them about it.
-They said we’d love to pitch and I said, your friends of mine, you can’t pitch, I’m sorry.
-I want to engage you, you’re on the vendor selection process.
-We had domain experts validating the process, we did a beauty parade.
+They said we’d love to pitch and I said; you’re friends of mine, you can’t pitch, I’m sorry, but I want to engage you to run the vendor selection process.
+So we had domain experts validating the process.
+We did a beauty parade.
 I think we got down to four vendors, a couple of big ones and a couple of mid size.
 They designed a whole RFP process around it.
-I wasn’t particularly involved in that but I had the right people running it.
+I wasn’t particularly involved in that, but I had the right people running it.

 Ben: Was sending it offshore an option?
 Or was local what you wanted?

 One of our project managers moved to the UK with her husband.
 She works in our team still.
 It’s a nightmare coordinating with her.
 But she is someone we know and love.
 She is excellent and she works incredibly hard.
 We find coordinating with her difficult.
-With a group of people from the Philippines or India who we don’t know I think the coordination issue is going to be magnified.
+Having a group of folks based in the Philippines or India who we don’t know, I think the coordination issue is going to be magnified.